-As churches we were launched into the online world as our churches closed at the start of the covid pandemic.
+As churches, we were launched into the online world as our buildings were closed during the covid pandemic.
 We now find ourselves with a couple of years experience and probably more questions than ever.

 - Why are we online?